Updated: September 19, 2021

 All of our accommodation partners have special COVID-19 procedures in place.
 Click the links for details:

 Procedures For Road Crew/Staff

-All road crew and other staff will also need to pass self-assessments and temperature checks, as well as follow all above stated procedures, to be able to continue to work.
+All road crew need to be fully vaccinated, pass self-assessments and temperature checks, as well as follow all above stated procedures, to be able to continue to work.